A Quarter of the World’s Land has Been Degraded

 The report found 25% of the world’s land mass as “highly degraded,” 8% as “moderately degraded,” 36% as stable or “slightly degraded,” and 10% as “improving.”
 Another 18% is consider bare.

-They found that the degradation is occurring amongst all continents, but significant degradation is occurring in the U.S. West, Southern Asia, Southern Europe, Africa and the Mediterranean regions.
+They found that the degradation is occurring among all continents, but significant degradation is occurring in the U.S. West, Southern Asia, Southern Europe, Africa and the Mediterranean regions.

 Farm production has been increasing around the world at a rapid pace.
 During the four decades between 1969 and 2009, cropland area increased 12% but agricultural production increased by 150%.